 By Chris Balzer

 Chris Balzer is Founder and President of Emerald Coast Energy Solutions and resides in the Santa Rosa Beach area with his wife and three children.
-For more information on how to save this summer and become energy efficient, schedule an inspection by calling (850) 588-2870, visit www.trusteces.com or email email@example.com and Beat the Heat.
+For more information on how to save money and become energy efficient, schedule an inspection by calling (850) 588-2870, visit www.trusteces.com or email email@example.com and Beat the Heat.